 - Are company assets flagged as hosting malicious activities?

 Test Rating Calculations

 Each Test has its own internal 0–100 rating, which is rated as follows:

-The Tests have different rating calculation functions, to provide the most precise results for each Test.
-Different calibration parameters are as follows:
+Each Test has different rating calculation functions, to ensure the most accurate results.
+The different calibration parameters are as follows: